 Google Meet is an alternative that you should consider if you already have a G Suite plan, mainly because of its new integrations with Gmail and Google Chat.
 You can simply start meeting with just one click button, which optimizes your time and your processes.

-Above all, we hope that now you are a Google Meet expert and that you have understood this tool completely.
-Enjoy all our tips and share with your team so everyone can learn how to use it better at the meetings.
+Above all, we hope that now you are a Google Meet expert and that you have understood this tool entirely.
+Enjoy all our tips and share with your team so everyone can learn how to use it better at the meetings

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.